Maksim2498/poms/server/docs/api-schema.md

 ### __Delete User__

 Deletes specified user.
-If issued with administator's access token `user` - can be any user's login else can be only token owener's login.
+If issued with administator's access token `user` - can be any user's login otherwise can only be a token owener's login.

 __Request__: